ETL and ELT

 On-demand Transformations: You can perform On-demand Transformations on the data in the Destination using the data processing power of cloud storage solutions such as Snowflake and Amazon Redshift.
 Hevo provides you Models and Workflows to transform the raw data in your Destination into a form suitable for your BI tool to perform analysis.
 You can also use Transformations to cleanse and prepare the raw data before loading.

-Flexibility: With Hevo Transformations and Models and Workflows, you get the flexibility to either query the entire dataset, or only the data you need, as many number of times and in as many number of ways after it is loaded to the Destination.
+Flexibility: With Hevo Transformations, Models and Workflows, you get the flexibility to query the entire dataset or only the data you need, as many number of times and ways as you want, after it is loaded to the Destination.

 ELT vs ETL

 Refer to the table below for some key differences between ETL and ELT: